About Certification

 Accreditation

-Laws Governing the Practice of Alternative Therapies
+Laws Governing the Practice of Equine Massage and Alternative Therapies